MV Tanimbar Bahari

+MV Tanimbar Bahari was an Indonesian coastal cargo ship that sank in a storm off Saumlaki in January 2022.

 Description

 Tanimbar Bahari was a small, shallow-hulled ship used to transport cargo between the Indonesian islands.
 It had a gross tonnage of 551 GT and a summer deadweight of 570 DWT.
 It measured 47 m long by 10 m abeam.
 It was powered by a single diesel engine and propelled by a single screw, which allowed for an average speed of 5.4 knots and a maximum speed of 7.7 knots.

 History

 Tanimbar Bahari was built in 1984.
 On 5 January 2022, it was transporting cargo from Surabaya to Saumlaki.
 Just outside of Saumlaki harbor, the ship had to wait out a storm.
 Possibly due to strong waves and high winds, the ship developed a list and quickly sank.
 Because the ship sank almost 300 m from the harbor in water 30 m deep, its crew of 15 were stranded and had to jump into the water.
 However, all of the crew were able to swim to the shore without sustaining any injuries.